smorad/um_cisc_7404/05_to.typ

 *Question:* Why do we like to take the expectation of random variables? #pause

-*Answer:* It maps complex random processes to a single value, which is much easier to work with
+*Answer:* It maps random processes to something we can maximize

 ==
 $ cal(R) (s_(t+1)), quad s_(t+1) tilde Tr(dot | s_t, a_t) $ #pause

-We cannot know for certain which reward we get in the future #pause
+We cannot know for certain which reward we get in the next timestep #pause

-But we can know the *average* future reward using the expectation #pause
+But we can know the *average* reward using the expectation #pause

 $ bb(E)[cal(X)] = sum_(omega in Omega) cal(X)(omega) dot Pr(omega) $ #pause